Chicago native's murder in Mexico City raises crime questions

-CHICAGO (WLS) --Mexican police have made no arrests in the stray-bullet death of a 27 year old Chicago, three days after she was struck down in front of an upscale Mexico City restaurant.
+CHICAGO (WLS) --Mexican police have made no arrests in the stray-bullet death of a 27 year old Chicago area woman, three days after she was struck down in front of an upscale Mexico City restaurant.

 Witnesses and investigators have said that Tatiana Mirutenko had just left dinner Saturday evening with her husband, when gunmen speeding by on a motorcycle opened fire-apparently aiming at a bouncer in a nearby bar.

 Mirutenko was shot in the head and killed.
 She was celebrating her first wedding anniversary on the trip.
-She and her husband were married last summer on July 1 in Chicago, were she grew up and her family still lives.
+She and her husband were married last summer on July 1 in Chicago, where she grew up and her family still lives.

 Although she was vacationing in a nation being strafed by violence and murders, with more than 29,000 people killed in 2017, the capital of Mexico City is statistically safer than her hometown of Chicago.

-Mexico City has a population three times larger than Chicago but the per-capita murder rate is about three times lower than Chicago.
+Mexico City has a population three times larger than Chicago, but the per-capita murder rate is about three times lower than Chicago.

 Through the first four months of 2018, Chicago had 154 murders and Mexico City was at 382-but the Mexican capital population is 8.8 million compared with Chicago's 2.7